alhoqbani/mobily.ws/README.md

     echo $sms->balance(); // 1124
 ```

+For now, numbers should be entered with the country code without leading zeros or +
 ### Multiple Recipients:
 You can also pass an array of numbers to the `to()` method.
 ```